ntodorov/cosmos-bulk-ops/ReadMe.md

 # CosmosDB Bulk Ops

-Load JSON files with objects in array, and runs bulk operations on them - Create, Upsert, Delete.
+Load JSON files with objects in array, and runs bulk operations on them - Create, Upsert, OR provide inline query or query in file for Delete.

 ## Installation